 By giving a user a corporate membership account, they can then create and manage their own group of sub-members.
 These sub-members can also access your membership site and its content.

 In this article, we’ll explore what the Corporate Accounts add-on can do, and we'll go over some things to think about when you're working out how to price corporate membership packages.

 Corporate Accounts Add-on Use Cases

 Having access to new features is great, but who might want to use the new MemberPress Corporate Accounts add-on?

 Maybe your membership product provides educational resources.
-Teachers and instructors might like the ability to give their students access to the content of your membership site.
+Teachers and instructors might like the ability to give their students access to the content in your membership site.

 With the Corporate Accounts add-on, a teacher can pay once to purchase a corporate membership package.
 They can then grant access to their students who each get their own account on your site.

 Alternatively, your membership site could include fitness advice and exercises routines.
 Personal trainers could purchase a corporate account from your site and give their clients access to your material.
 This would save the personal trainers the effort and time required to create this content and manage their own membership sites themselves.

 Or perhaps your membership site has been created to help large organizations deliver training materials.
 Your members and customers are those large organizations who want their staff to have access to this content.
 By giving one member a corporate account, they can then manage the access to your content through their own membership dashboard.